This is a guide for creating a cost effective and streamlined shipping operation.

 Other augmented services include temperature control for shipping food, and packaging help, etc. They also have FedEx stores where you can dro-off packages.
 Most Walgreens are also available as a pickup and drop-off point.

 While USPS is good for light packages, UPS is often cheaper for heavier packages.
 Take for example a 36” x 20” x 25” package that weighs 27 pounds.
-Shipping it from Rochester, NY to Spartanburg, SC and using USPS Parcel Select, which takes 7 days to deliver, it is $174.15.
-Using UPS Ground, it only takes 3 days to deliver, and costs $88.02.
+Shipping it from Rochester, NY to Spartanburg, SC and using USPS Ground Advantage, which takes 3 days to deliver, it is $174.15.
+Using UPS Ground, it also takes 3 days to deliver, and costs $82.75.

 Shipping prices tend to fluctuate, so always check the UPS calculator on our home page to make comparisons for your situation.